sli43/Maximum-Entropy-code-for-arXiv-2207.02407/README.md

    input file:
    ***_band_input.dat
    *** denotes "alpha" and "beta" in the real part and imaginary part directories.
-The input file includes the measured self-energy for XXX band
+The input file includes the measured self-energy for *** band

    output file:
    Eliashberg_XXXX.dat.
 XXXX denotes the index number (1 or 2).
 This output includes the eliashberg function